iamdipsan/iamdipsan/README.md

 ### 🚀 About Me

 - 🌱 Currently learning and building projects in **Machine Learning, Deep Learning, and AI**.
-- 💬 Ask me about Python, ML algorithms, Neural Networks, and Computer Vision.
+- 💬 Ask me about Python, ML algorithms, Neural Networks, and NLP.

 ---